 The result was Soapbox: an innovative project which harnessed the skills of actors, writers, producers, directors and education facilitators in order to help children communicate more effectively in a stimulating and fun environment.

 Over two months, The Old Vic’s education facilitators worked in eight schools with some 250 pupils, aged 9–11 years, covering various forms of communication using a number of different theatrical techniques.
 This pack is the result of their work; explaining the ideas and techniques deployed lesson-by-lesson so that teachers with no drama training may recreate the Soapbox learning experience in their own classroom.
+The resource pack contains eight self-contained lesson plans.
+Each plan provides a challenging and unique learning experience for all those involved; improving both verbal and non-verbal communication through an inventive series of theatre exercises.

 There are often few opportunities to practise such skills in today’s time-pressured curriculum, but in many ways we’ve done the hard work for you with a series of workshops that have been tried and tested.